yeataro/TD-SearchPalette/README.md

 # TD-SearchPalette

-A UI-Addon for searching palette.
+A TouchDesigner UI-Addon for searching palette.

 ![](img/icon.png)